Russian Defence Minister Calls for 'Symmetrical Steps' in Order to Prevent Missile Arms Race in Europe

 Russian Defence Minister Sergei Shoigu has called for "symmetric steps" to be made in order to prevent an arms race in Europe.

-The statement comes after Moscow and Paris held the talks in the 2+2 format during which the two sides specifically discussed strategic stability, according to Russian Foreign Minister Sergey Lavrov.
+Shoigu's comments came after Moscow and Paris held talks in the 2+2 format during which the two sides specifically discussed strategic stability, according to Russian Foreign Minister Sergei Lavrov.

 “We discussed in detail the situation with strategic stability following the US withdrawal from the Intermediate-Range Nuclear Forces Treaty.
 Our stance on this is well known, it has been repeatedly confirmed by [Russian] President [Vladimir] Putin.
-We will not deploy such systems in the regions unless there are similar American systems there," Lavrov told a press conference on Monday.
+We will not deploy such systems in a region unless there are similar American systems there," Lavrov told a press conference on Monday.

 French Foreign Minister Jean-Yves Le Drian, for his part, urged Paris and Moscow to jointly work on creating the architecture of strategic stability in Europe.

-“We must definitely work to restore strategic stability in Europe in order to create the new architecture proposed by the President of the French Republic, since Europe will never be safe if we do not have clear and strong relations with Russia”, he pointed out.
+“We must definitely work to restore strategic stability in Europe in order to create the new architecture proposed by the French President, since Europe will never be safe if we do not have clear and strong relations with Russia”, he added.

+Lavrov Says US Prepared Missile Test Long Before Its Exit From INF Treaty

+His comments followed Lavrov stating that the US had been preparing tests of the missile, which is non-compliant with the INF Treaty, long before Washington officially exited the accord.
+According to the minister, the preparations could have begun in October 2018 or even earlier.

 All comments